afearbm/new-relic-plugins/postgresql/README.md

 **PostgreSQL Query Tracking Prerequisites**

-To track queries, these settings need to be added to the `postgresql.conf` `shared_preload_libraries settings`:
+To track queries, these settings need to be added to the `postgresql.conf` `shared_preload_libraries` settings:

 ```
 shared_preload_libraries = ‘pg_stat_statements'